blackhole89/confy/README.md

 ### Syntax overview

-For confy to operate on a file, it must contain a `confy-setup` block.
+For confy to operate on a file, it must contain a `confy-setup` block, and the first instance of the string `confy-setup` in the file must be followed by such a block.
 This takes the form
 ```
 confy-setup { key: "value", ... }